 According to Peter Bluckert, coaching is “the facilitation of learning and development with the purpose of improving performance and enhancing effective action, goals achievement, and personal satisfaction.”
 Being a confidential relationship, an inherent notion of neutrality is also vital to the coaching process.

-Our definition of executive coaching is steeped in tangible behavioural change, where the trainee and coach work together to identify, commit to, and sustain long term changes in behaviour.
-Beginning a coaching process with a comprehensive behavioural assessment allows one to decipher a clear outcome based on variations in behaviour over time.
+Our definition of executive coaching is steeped in tangible behavioral change, where the trainee and coach work together to identify, commit to, and sustain long term changes in behavior.
+Beginning a coaching process with a comprehensive behavioral assessment allows one to decipher a clear outcome based on variations in behavior over time.

 Process and Framework